 - Through process re-engineering by the adoption of automation (RPA) and artificial intelligence

 - Application of cognitive chatbots and intelligent bots for all possible processes and to focus on optimizing processes

 - Applying AI to access unstructured information, including human chat conversation, audio, and video, is crucial to making end-to-end Automation possible

 - Comprehending vast amounts of data, analyze, understand, and intelligently automate processes to bring in more operational and business efficiency

 Additionally, it’s critical to have the right capability team designed for Intelligent Automation.
 It’s a mix of data scientists, automation, delivery, and change management people.

 Conclusion and Next Steps

 The next journey in the healthcare industry is Intelligent Automation.
 Healthcare Payers must adopt intelligent automation to define product strategies, develop and maintain provider networks, pricing and risk management, marketing and sales, and patient engagement.
 Healthcare providers must bring in intelligent automation in revenue cycle management, diagnostics, patient data management, procurement and inventory management, and medical billing.
-The outcome of implementing Intelligent Automation will only be realized when the added advantage of cost savings & data availability is used in improving consumer engagement.
+The outcome of implementing Intelligent Automation in healthcare will only be realized when the added advantage of cost savings & data availability is used in improving consumer engagement.

 Intelligent Automation has immense potential and is being extensively implemented across the healthcare spectrum.
 To learn more about how we can help you in effectively implementing Intelligent Automation and stay ahead of the competition, contact us today!